codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/codacy-testing.md

 max-width="80%"
 %}

-**Testing step**
+**Setting-up step**

-This step is based on our [TypeScript application](https://github.com/anais-codefresh/codacy-sample-app).
-In short, we specify to execute the testing in the node image, then install jest and run our test script.
-Modify the steps in accordance with your application.
-In the end, it should generate a code coverage report in a format that is understood by Codacy.

-{% highlight yaml %}
-{% raw %}
-  tests:
-      title: "Running test"
-      type: "freestyle"
-      working_directory: '${{clone}}'
-      arguments:
-        image: 'node:15.2'
-        commands:
-          - "npm install --save-dev jest"
-          - "npm run test"
-      stage: "test"
-{% endraw %}
-{% endhighlight %}

-The next step is going to set our Project API token as our environment variable and then run Codacy's script to push our coverage reports to codacy.
+This step is based on our [TypeScript application](https://github.com/codefresh-contrib/codacy-sample-app).
+Before we are going to set-up our pipeline, we are going to add our Project API token as our environment variable.
 Note that we have specified our token in the variables section on the right, like displayed in the following screenshot.

 {% include image.html
 lightbox="true"